Strife-AI/Strife.Engine/README.md

 # Strife Engine

-The Strife Engine is originally a internal custom engine developed by Strife AI LLC and used in the development of games such as [Human-Like](https://store.steampowered.com/app/1400190/HumanLike/).
-In the interest of free software, we have decided to open source our engine using a [modified UIUC/NCSA license](https://github.com/Strife-AI/Strife.Engine/blob/master/LICENSE.txt).
+The Strife Engine is originally an internal custom engine developed by Strife AI LLC and used in the development of games such as [Human-Like](https://store.steampowered.com/app/1400190/HumanLike/).
+In order to support further work on ML for game development, we have provided source code for our engine under a [modified UIUC/NCSA license](https://github.com/Strife-AI/Strife.Engine/blob/master/LICENSE.txt).

 ## Getting started

-These instructions are written using the CLion IDE.
-But utilizes CMake as its build system, so any workflow using CMAKE will sufffice.
+These instructions are written using the CLion IDE, but utilizes CMake as its build system, so any workflow using CMAKE will suffice.

 Prerequisites
 There are a few things before getting started:
 * C++ compiler and build tools: The engine builds and runs on MSVC, Gcc, and Clang (For Windows, Linux, and Mac respectively).
 Using CMake as the build system.
-    * For windows: use the Visual Studio C++ build tools.
+    * For Windows: use the Visual Studio C++ build tools.
     * For Linux: Gcc ships with virtually all distributions.
-    * For macOS: Install the Xcode command line tools using:
+    * For MacOS: Install the Xcode command line tools using:
 ```shell
   xcode-select --install
 ```